-- When dialling 999, give clear and precise directions to the emergency operator, including the location's postcode - If the pupil's condition deteriorates and a second dose adrenaline is administered after making the initial 999 call, make a second call to the emergency services to confirm that an ambulance has been dispatched - Send someone outside to direct the ambulance paramedics when they arrive. - Tell the paramedics: - If the child is known to have an allergy - What might have caused this reaction e.g. recent food; - The time the AAI was given.
+- When dialling 999, give clear and precise directions to the emergency operator, including the location's postcode. - If the student's condition deteriorates and a second dose adrenaline is administered after making the initial 999 call, make a second call to the emergency services to confirm that an ambulance has been dispatched. - Send someone outside to direct the ambulance paramedics when they arrive. - Tell the paramedics: - o If the child is known to have an allergy

+- o What might have caused this reaction e.g. recent food; - o The time the AAI was given.